Start buying and selling Australian and international shares with CommSec’s popular share trading account.

-- Lack of live-chat support.
+- Lack of live chat support.
 Sometimes you just want a quick answer to a short question.
 The fact you can only call or email your questions is inconvenient.

-How do I open a CommSec share trading account?
+How do I open a CommSec Share Trading Account?

-When you're ready to open a CommSec share trading account, simply click the open account button on the CommSec website, then begin the following four-step process:
+When you're ready to open a CommSec Share Trading Account, simply click the open account button on the CommSec website, then begin the following four-step process:

-- Residency check
+- Residency and ID check

-- Offer details
+- Provide personal details

 - Register interest